Lumbar Disc Herniation & Yoga--My Personal Journey

 I get regular e-mails, phone calls, and personal inquiries from people seeking out yoga for relief from back pain.
 The majority of them have an intervertebral disc herniation.
 Some of them come to class because their doctors have recommended it and others have friends or acquaintances who sing the praises of yoga.
 Maintaining the health of the spine is multifaceted.
 First off, we should never dismiss the basic components of nutrition, hydration, sleep, and mental health, which all have an impact on the wellbeing of spinal structure and function.
 When seeking out holistic healing from any modality, it is important to address the WHOLE.
 Luckily, yoga not only addresses the physical structure, but also cultivates mindful awareness and the use of breath as a means to invoke parasympathetic tone and overall nervous system balance.
 Sympathetic tone increases our ability to minimize the negative impacts of stress and anxiety on the body.
 This is paramount when addressing any physiological healing.

 If yoga is approached without awareness, it has the potential to exacerbate your injury.
-If it is approached with a tuned in awareness, it has the potential to help you find long-term relief.
+If it is approached with a tuned-in awareness, it has the potential to help you find long-term relief.
 The key is to slow down and tune in.
 I also highly recommend learning more about your body and your unique injury.
 Know what it looks like, where it is located, and how it responds to movement.
+My book, Embodied Posture: Your Unique Body and Yoga has detailed information with beautiful illustrations to help you learn more about your body.

 Although pain and discomfort are urgent messages from the body, it is important to note that pain is not always felt with injury.
 Pain is subjective and is not always the best indicator of severity of injury.
 I am also not claiming a one-size-fits-all protocol here.
 You are the ultimate authority on your body, your injury, and your yoga.